accelerated-text/accelerated-text/docs/py-wrapper.md

 * Text generation
 * Working with state

-We encourage using [Jupyter notebooks](https://jupyter.org/) alongside it.
+We encourage using the wrapper inside [Jupyter notebooks](https://jupyter.org/).